turingschool-examples/challenges/poodr.markdown

 Can you implement these two classes such that all attributes *can* be set in the initializer, but only the `square_footage`, `monthly_payment`, and `year_built`/`maintainance_fee` are required?

+## Part 4: Further Dependency Considerations

+Read pages 51 through the end of the chapter on 57 and answer the following two questions:

+1. Look at the Enigma project you've completed.
+What are two or three components or ideas in the system that are likely to change?
+Does your implementation make those easy or difficult to change?
+2. Consider the character map in Enigma.
+Imagine that there are multiple character maps available for messages.
+Maybe some messages are in all normal ASCII characters, while others use cyrillic letters.
+The user might specify the character set by name on the command line.
+How would you tweak your implementation to handle multiple character sets at once?